xhaphern/bill-splitter/README.md

 ## Features

+- **AI-Powered OCR**: Upload receipt photos to automatically extract line items using the Gemini API
 - Create and edit bills with line items, taxes, service charges, discounts, and per-participant splits.
-- Save friends with optional account numbers, organise them into circles, and reuse them while splitting.
+- Save friends with unique mobile numbers (per user), optional account numbers, organise them into circles, and reuse them while splitting.
 - Persist data to Supabase tables for signed-in users; fall back to local state for anonymous usage.
 - Export bill summaries, download snapshots, and revisit history saved in Supabase.
 - OAuth sign-in (GitHub/Google) with redirect support for Netlify and other SPA hosts.